fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </details>

-## 6. Jewish Kings and Prophets
+# 6. Jewish Kings and Prophets
 *******************************************
 <details>
 <summary>

-## Shammil (Samuel)
+## Shammil and Talut -- Samuel and King Saul

 </summary>

-> Samuel (Shammil) is seen as a prophet and seer in the Islamic faith.
-The narrative of Samuel in Islam focuses specifically on his birth and the anointing of Talut.
-Other elements from his narrative are in accordance with the narratives of other Prophets of Israel, as exegesis recounts Samuel's preaching against idolatry.
-He is not mentioned by name in the Qur'an, but referred to as a "prophet" instead.
+> Samuel (Shammil) is not mentioned by name in the Qur'an, but referred to as a "prophet".
+The narrative of Samuel in Islam focuses specifically on his birth and the appointing of Talut a king (traditionally identified as Saul).
+>
+> According to Islamic narrative, Israelites after Moses wanted a strong king to rule over their country and to lead them to victory.
+Allah sent prophet Shammil to help Israelites choose Saul as a king.
+Israelites mocked Saul but then agreed after seeing a sign from God.
+>
+> Saul led them to a battle against Philistines and Goliath.
+Allah reavealed to Saul that Israelities must not drink from one particular river but a part of people drank from the river and were not allowed to fight in the name of Allah.
+Despite righteous Israelites were scarse in numbers, Allah granted them victory.

 In the Islamic narrative, the Israelites after Moses wanted a king to rule over their country.
 Thus, God sent a prophet, Samuel, to anoint Talut as the first king for the Israelites.
-However, the Israelites mocked and reviled the newly appointed king, as he was not wealthy from birth.[citation needed] But, assuming Talut to be Saul, in sharp contrast to the Hebrew Bible, the Qur'an praises Saul greatly, and mentions that he was gifted with great spiritual and physical strength.
+However, the Israelites mocked and reviled the newly appointed king, as he was not wealthy from birth.
+But, assuming Talut to be Saul, in sharp contrast to the Hebrew Bible, the Qur'an praises Saul greatly, and mentions that he was gifted with great spiritual and physical strength.
 In the Qur'anic account, Samuel prophesies that the sign of Talut's kingship will be that the Ark of the Covenant will come back to the Israelites.

 Ibn Jarir reported that the condition of the Israelites deteriorated.
 They committed many sins and killed whom they wished of the prophets.
 Consequently Allah sent them tyrannous kings who ill-treated them and spilled their blood, and set their enemies from outside against them as well.
 They used to go to war, taking with them The Ark of the Covenant.
 They did this so that they would be victorious by its blessing, and it became a symbol of calm and a relic left behind by Moses's people.
 When they went to war with the people of Gaza and Askalon, they were defeated because the Ark of the Covenant was captured from them.
 When the king of the Israelites heard of this he died on the spot.

-The children of Israel remained like sheep without a shepherd until Almighty Allah sent them a prophet named Samuel (Shammil) .
+The children of Israel remained like sheep without a shepherd until Almighty Allah sent them a prophet named Samuel (Shammil).
 They asked him to appoint a king over them to lead them in a war against their enemies.

 According to Ibn Asaker, the Israelites believed their Ark of the Covenant to be very holy and an important symbol of their history.
 They carried the Ark even in battle and believed that, because of it, Allah would protect them from their enemies.
 This belief gave them peace of mind and great courage, and their enemies were terrified by it.
 Their enemies also believed that it was given special power by Allah.
 Gradually the Israelites started to ignore Allah's law; evil habits became part of their lives.
 Allah sent upon them an enemy, the Philistines, who defeated the Israelites, captured their Ark, drove them out of their homes, and took away their children to use or sell as slaves.
 Their power was broken.
 They separated from one another and were very disheartened.

 Then came Prophet Samuel among them to bring some relief.
 They asked the prophet's help in appointing a strong leader, a king under whose banner they could unite and fight the Philistines.
 Prophet Samuel, knowing their weakness, told them: "I fear that when the time comes to fight you may refuse."
-But they assured him that they had suffered eSamuel (Arabic: صموئيل, romanized: Samū'ēl) is seen as a prophet and seer in the Islamic faith.
-The narrative of Samuel in Islam focuses specifically on his birth and the anointing of Talut.
-Other elements from his narrative are in accordance with the narratives of other Prophets of Israel, as exegesis recounts Samuel's preaching against idolatry.
-He is not mentioned by name in the Qur'an, but referred to as a "prophet" instead.

-In the Islamic narrative, the Israelites after Moses wanted a king to rule over their country.
-Thus, God sent a prophet, Samuel, to anoint Talut as the first king for the Israelites.
-However, the Israelites mocked and reviled the newly appointed king, as he was not wealthy from birth.[citation needed] But, assuming Talut to be Saul, in sharp contrast to the Hebrew Bible, the Qur'an praises Saul greatly, and mentions that he was gifted with great spiritual and physical strength.
-In the Qur'anic account, Samuel prophesies that the sign of Talut's kingship will be that the Ark of the Covenant will come back to the Israelites.nough insults and were now ready to fight in the way of Allah, even if they lost their lives.
+But they assured him that they had suffered enough insults and were now ready to fight in the way of God, even if they lost their lives.

 Prophet Samuel prayed to Allah for guidance.
 Allah revealed to him that He had chosen one, Saul (Talut), to be their king.
 The prophet wanted to know how to recognize the future king.
-He was told that Saul would come to him by himself and that they should then hand over the control of the kingdom to him, for he would lead them in battle against the Phiistines.
+He was told that Saul would come to him by himself and that they should then hand over the control of the kingdom to him, for he would lead them in battle against the Philistines.

 ### Saul is chosen to be the king of Israelites